tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 We can clearly see that the Owning side is the Customer table, as it contains the FK for the Profile.

-It is also worth noting that in order to enforce a one-to-one relationship in the Database, we must also make customerA.profile_id unique in the customer_a table.
+Because relational databases do not have a native “one-to-one” constraint, the foreign key column must also be unique to prevent multiple rows referencing the same parent.
 This can be seen in the DDL above.
 It is enforced in JPA by: